Eli Soriano: Ang Dating Daan

 Before starting his flagship TV program, Soriano would preach in different towns and municipalities in the Philippines.
 In 1980, Soriano started the radio program, Ang Dating Daan, which later became a television program in 1983.
 In 1983, Soriano was invited as a panelist in GMA-7's inter-religious program, Dis [This] is Manolo and His Genius Family.
 He, along with other representatives of religious groups, would debate and defend their beliefs in the show.
 Soriano won and was awarded "Most Outstanding Gospel Minister of the Year 1983".
 Soon, Soriano would receive multiple awards from different charity organizations, notably as Bayani ng Lahing Kayumanggi (Hero of the Brown Race).

 On January 20, 1999, Soriano was invited to be the guest in Korina Sanchez's talk show Balitang K (K News).
 There Soriano admitted that the Ang Dating Doon skit from the GMA sketch comedy show Bubble Gang, which is a parody of his Ang Dating Daan program, actually helped raise its popularity.
 Conversely, Isko Salvador–who went by the stage name "Brod.
 Pete" as a play on American actor Brad Pitt–expressed his appreciation towards Soriano in an interview with UNTV News, stating that Ang Dating Daan helped him better understand the Bible.
 Salvador cited Soriano's sense of humor and ability to interpret and explain the scripture for creating the Ang Dating Doon skit.

+In 1999, Ang Dating Daan launched its website, www.angdatingdaan.org, as an online resource for viewers in the Philippines and abroad.
+The ministry subsequently introduced webcasting through webtv.angdatingdaan.net, which provided 24-hour access to Soriano's preaching.
+The same year, the program began offering live video streaming over the World Wide Web, preceding the later popularity of platforms such as YouTube and other web-streaming services.